conorbmurphy/galvanizereference/README.md

 This is designed to be a catch-all reference tool for my time in Galvanize's Data Science Immersive program.
 Others might find it of use as well.

+The main responsibilities of a data scientist are ideation, SQL, feature engineering, modeling, and presentation.
+In practice, data scientists spend a good majority of their time in SQL.

 ---

 ## Python ##